Signalling work & system testing - March 2025

 What to expect if you’re a rail customer

-• Buses will replace trains between Northgate and Shorncliffe stations most weeknights during August from approximately 7.45pm until the last service
+• Buses will replace trains between Northgate and Shorncliffe stations.

 • Railbus R348 will stop at all stations between Northgate and Shorncliffe stations, in both directions, departing approximately every 30 minutes.

-During this period, you may see trains travelling on the Shorncliffe line and stopping at some stations.
-These trains are undergoing important testing and are not in service.
+During testing, you may see trains travelling on the Shorncliffe line and stopping at some stations although these trains are not in service.

-We encourage you to plan your journey ahead of time by using the links below:
+We encourage you to consider your travel options, plan ahead and allow extra travel time by using the links below:

 What to expect if you live alongside the rail corridor